HFU-DM-PointClick/obsidian-orga/docs/Management & Planning/Backlog Kanban Board.md

 ## Backlog

-- [ ] Find a name for the main character
 - [ ] Define the dialog system (technical)
 - [ ] Define a fighting system (technical)
-- [ ] Main Character Design
-- [ ] Main Character Animations

 ## ToDo